 Once the data is structured correctly, however, it will save users a lot of time and hassle when creating new business documents.
 They no longer have to adjust standard elements every time they create a new file as it’s all been done for them.

 3. Dynamic templates make it easier to manage ongoing changes in an organization

 No organization is static – employees change departments, departments change office addresses, offices divide or merge to form new divisions, business divisions are sold or acquired…

 Even if you have a good data structure to support your templates, the data may be outdated by tomorrow.
 By using dynamic templates, it’s easier to manage and roll out changes whenever necessary.

 The flip side?
-The implementation process does require a time investment up-front.
+Implementing the business document templates does require a time investment up-front.
 To make them work, you need to build a good data structure and understand all the variables.
 Also, the templates need a redesign and testing before launch to ensure everything looks correct before they are pushed out to users.
 If you don’t spend that time and implement the changes prudently, as well as communicate them to the organization, users won’t be encouraged to change their habits to start using those templates.
 Plan and execute the process well, however, and you’ll be helping make everyone’s work life a whole lot easier.

 Inspired to start using dynamic business templates?
-We’re happy to answer any questions – just get in touch via the comments.
+We’re happy to answer any questions – just get in touch with us!